Ultimate DIY Tour: Road Trip From Darwin to Uluru

-Hopefully, you’ve brought along your van, as this is a really great place for just parking wherever to sleep the night.
+Hopefully, you’ve brought along your van, as Daly River is a great place to just park wherever and sleep the night.
 If you’re in need of some accommodation you can stay at the Daly River Roadside Inn.

 How to Get to Daly River

 Just follow the highway around Litchfield (you can also go through the park if you want to), make sure you stay on the Stuart highway otherwise you’ll end up going off-road.

-Darwin to Tennant Creek & Devils Marbles (Karlu Karlu)
+Darwin to Tennant Creek and Devils Marbles (Karlu Karlu)